sematext/docs/docs/logs/syslog.md

+title: Syslog
+description: Send syslog messages from any application to Sematext log management app.
+Token and IP based authorization for shipping logs over TCP/UDP/RELP

-We support receiving syslog messages from any application, as long as they comply to either [RFC-3164](https://tools.ietf.org/html/rfc3164) or [RFC-5424](https://tools.ietf.org/html/rfc5424) (and [RFC-5425](https://tools.ietf.org/html/rfc5425) for TLS).
+Sematext centralized monitoring and logging solution supports receiving syslog messages from any application, as long as they comply to either [RFC-3164](https://tools.ietf.org/html/rfc3164) or [RFC-5424](https://tools.ietf.org/html/rfc5424) (and [RFC-5425](https://tools.ietf.org/html/rfc5425) for TLS).
 The destination host is **logsene-receiver-syslog.sematext.com** / **logsene-receiver-syslog.eu.sematext.com** (if using Sematext Cloud Europe) and ports we use are:

   - for Syslog over UDP: **514**
   - for Syslog over TCP: **514**